The Sunny Health & Fitness Pink Magnetic Recumbent Bike comes with a vibrant pink drive cover and console giving it eye appeal.

 (Exerpeutic 900XL is the top selling recumbent exercise bike and about $20 (when I checked) more without any more features.
 Read more here.)

-When I checked the best price was at Amazon where it qualified for Prime and free shipping.
+When I checked at Amazon it qualified for Prime and free shipping.

 Sunny Health & Fitness Pink Magnetic Recumbent is more than a toy which some people are have concerns about when they first look at